The University of Pennsylvania

 In 2001, Christian Hanson (Penn, Architecture, '79) returned to his alma mater as the department’s Data & Document Manager.
 His group, FRES Data & Documentation, operates under the Office of the University Architect auspices.
 It fell to Chris to transform this scattered accumulation of hard-copy information into a single digital vault.
 In 2002, FRES chose Falcon DMS for this purpose.

 The FRES repository, which will eventually house over 100,000 scanned images and PDF documents, is now accessible from a browser to internal clients (such as the School of Design) and outside contractors.
 Web access to these scanned documents is through Falcon Web's SVP (Search, View, Print).
 The document vault is accessible with the proper credentials from any browser and several Internet kiosks strategically placed throughout the FRES facility (one particularly active seat is in the Operations Control Center, the 24-hour monitoring facility for Penn's physical plant).

 The facilities and real estate groups' staff are prominent amongst these users, which need reliable access to current-occupant and other lease information.
 Likewise, building managers have much easier access to drawings for their buildings than in the past.
 Space planners can more easily assess space requirements and monitor the progress of projects.
 Architects and engineers benefit from quick access to complete project data.
 Other UPenn entities can rapidly retrieve information from Falcon to support asset location and order tracking tasks.
 Another practical application of Falcon is its use by faculty staff to identify information suitable for student projects.

 Hanson's staff commenced a comprehensive collection and scanning operation in 2001 and, in 2002, began entering document information for all of Penn's buildings and land into the Falcon DMS database.
-According to Hanson, the FRES drawing database is now one of an American university's largest real estate databases maintained by an American university.
+According to Hanson, the FRES drawing database is amongst the largest real estate databases maintained by an American university.